TASEmulators/fceux/src/drivers/win/help/readme.txt

-Source project (HelpNDoc3 file) to compile this chm is there:
+You can find the source project (HelpNDoc3 file) to compile this chm here:
 \fceux\fceu\vc\Help\fceux.hnd